 This assay detects nucleic acid, and therefore, cannot distinguish between viable and nonviable virus.
 Test performance depends on viral load in the specimen and may not correlate with cell culture performed on the same specimen.

-Thirty-two plasma specimens and 30 cerebrospinal fluid (CSF) specimens were spiked with human herpesvirus-6 (HHV-6) plasmid control at the limit of detection (LoD) (25-50 copies/mcL).
-The 30 spiked specimens were run in a blinded manner along with 28 negative (nonspiked) plasma and 30 negative (nonspiked) CSF specimens.
-100% of the spiked specimens were positive and 100% of the nonspiked specimens were negative.
+A total of 32 plasma specimens and 30 cerebrospinal fluid (CSF) specimens were spiked with human herpesvirus-6 (HHV-6) plasmid control at the limit of detection (LoD) (25-50 copies/mcL).
+The 62 spiked specimens were run in a blinded manner along with 28 negative (nonspiked) plasma and 30 negative (nonspiked) CSF specimens.
+Of the spiked specimens, 100% were positive; of the nonspiked specimens, 100% were negative.

 The lower LoD of this assay is 25 to 50 DNA target copies per mcL (in plasma).